-Rory's Tantric Tenant - Guido Fawkes
+Rory Collected Rent from 'Erotic Tantric Masseuse' Tenant - Guido Fawkes

 Rory’s £5 million South Kensington townhouse looks, at first glance, like an idyllic family home.
 Rory’s parents moved into the house in the mid-1970s.
 40 years ago, the basement was home to Brian Stewart CMG; in 2019, however, it was registered on Companies’ House as the nerve centre of ‘Eva’s Tantric Massages Limited’.
 Rory did promise to be a hands-on mayor…

 Tantric Massage London informs Guido that when you arrive for an appointment, “a masseuse will welcome you and lead you into a beautiful airy massage room with its own bathroom”.
 Services on offer include prostate massages, head/foot massage and of course a happy ending.
-Their website promises, “As the massage proceeds, you will be brought up to just before the point of no return and back several times” – much like Rory’s career…
+Their website promises, “As the massage proceeds, you will be brought up to just before the point of no return and back several times” – much like Rory’s political career…

-Team Rory have made it clear to Guido the London mayoral candidate had no knowledge of the tenant’s activities – as it was organised via a letting agency – and there is “no suggestion that any activity took place on the premises”.
+Team Rory claimed to Guido the London mayoral candidate had no knowledge of the tenant’s activities – as it was organised via a letting agency – and there is “no suggestion that any activity took place on the premises”.
+How do they know?
+Seems unlikely the tenant had a second address for business.

-The former tenant and director – Diana Irina Biciin – was kicked out the property once the letting agency became aware the tenant had registered the address as a business address and apologised to the Stewarts for the breach of contract.
-Biciin subsequently resigned her directorship of the tantric massage company, but has since made a name for herself in the Indian political scene as the director of “Tricolour News Network.”
-It doesn’t look like Rory’s basement is available to rent, but when it is it presumably comes equipt with a sleeping bag and box of chocolates…
+The former tenant and company director – Diana Irina Biciin – was kicked out the property once the letting agency became aware the tenant had registered the address as a business address and apologised to the Stewarts for the breach of contract.
+The question remains, what are the legal ramifications of unemployed Rory living off the rental earnings of an erotic Tantric masseuse?